libiqin/Blog/_posts/2016-01-09-How-To-Ask-Questions-The-Smart-Way.md

 ***

-My Personal Acknowledgements to the one who hasn't give up on me.
+My personal acknowledgements to the one who hasn't give up on me yet.

 Best,